NOGL-ai/nogl-landing/src/components/application/slideout-menus/README.md

 ### CopilotLayoutWrapper

 A client-side wrapper for use in server components (like app layouts).
+Now uses `CopilotWithMinimize` by default.

 **Props:**
 - `userName` (string, optional): User's display name